 For years, 100 North Main was crowned with a bright-red illuminated “UP BANK” sign.
 Many people mistakenly believed that 100 North Main was the headquarters of Union Planters Bank.

 In the 1960s, rooftop restaurants were all the rage.
 There were 3 in Memphis, alone.
 The restaurants never rotated fast enough to cause motion sickness.
 In fact, if you did not have a long, leisurely dinner you might not make a full rotation.
 The rooftop restaurant in 100 North Main operated under several different names over the years including Top of the 100, The Tennessee Club, Diane’s and The Pinnacle before closing.

 The rooftop restaurant sits on rubber tires and rotates 360 degrees every 90 minutes.
 In 2006, the aging office tower was priced for sale at $20 million.
 Due to a low demand in office space in downtown Memphis, 100 North Main began to decline in value.
 By 2012, only 30% of the building was occupied.
-Finally in August 2013, the 100 North Main tower sold to Isaac Thomas for $5 million.
+In August 2013, the 100 North Main tower was sold to Isaac Thomas for $5 million.

 Mr. Thomas revealed he planned to renovate 100 North Main into a mixed-use development which would include commercial space, apartments, and a luxury hotel.
 The renovation was expected to cost $100 million.
 In February 2014, all of the remaining tenants were given notice to vacate the building by the end of May.
 Construction began in June, after all of the tenants moved out.
 A few permits for interior demolition were given by the city but construction quickly halted due to a lack of funds.